teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .hands_on}

 We get two new files as a result.
-The HTML report and the text report it is based on the raw output in txt format.
+The HTML report and the raw output it is based on in txt format.

 > <question-title></question-title>
 >